IAMAl/Readings-in-Computer-Architectures/README.md

 #### 7.1.2.
 Wire Delay

+- "The Transient Analysis of Damped Linear Networks with Particular Regard to Wideband Amplifiers", W.C.
+Elmore, J. Applied Physics, vol. 19(1), 1948

+- "International Technology Roadmap for Semiconductors", Semiconductor Industry Association, 2001

 - "The future of wires", R. Ho, K.W.
 Mai, M.A.
 Horowitz, Proceedings of the IEEE (Volume: 89, Issue: 4, April 2001)

-- "International Technology Roadmap for Semiconductors", Semiconductor Industry Association, 2001

 ### 7.2.
 Networks-on-Chip